eduardom4020/backend-challenge-1/README.md

 ## Obs:
 - You can use any language that support multi-threading.
 Feel free to modularize your code, choose any design pattern you prefer.
-- Implement any unit tests you deem necessary, but assert that no statement entries will be duplicated and the balance will still be the correct one even with the concurrency access/writing, of multiple threads executing the reconciliation algorithm, on Bino's statement/balance.
+- Implement any unit tests you deem necessary, but assert that no statement entries will be duplicated and the balance will still be the correct one even with the concurrency access/writing, of multiple threads executing the reconciliation algorithm, on BinoBank's statement/balance.
 - Create a repository and share with us when you are done.
 - Provide instructions to setup and run your project unit tests locally in a READ-ME file.
 - Good coding!
 Have fun and show us what you got! :)